HPH-Fabrication-Addins/cinx-api-docs/source/includes/_catalog-item-prices.md

 `GET`

-This endpoint will be used to get a catalog item’s buy price history using the CINX Id of the item.
+This endpoint will be used to get a catalog item’s buy price history using the Org Id of the item.
 The response will contain a listing of the prices used on transactions.

 URL Pattern: **{api path}/{api_version}/sub/{api_token}/analytics/item/org-id/{org_item_id}/price-history**